Boscotrecase: Roman times

-In Roman times, the entire wooded area took the name of Pagus Felix Suburbanus in honor of Lucius Cornelius Sulla, who was known as Felix.
+In Roman times, the entire wooded area took the name of Pagus Felix Suburbanus in honour of Lucius Cornelius Sulla, who was known as Felix.
 Under Augustus, the area was called Pagus Augustus Felix Suburbanus.
-The area attracted the construction of vacation villas for Romans.
-The Villa of Agrippa Postumus is an important archeological site, buried by the Eruption of Mount Vesuvius in 79 AD, discovered in 1903.
+The area attracted the construction of vacation villas for the Romans.
+The Villa of Agrippa Postumus is an important archaeological site, buried by the Eruption of Mount Vesuvius in 79 AD, discovered in 1903.
 Agrippa Postumus was the son of Marcus Vipsanius Agrippa and Julia the Elder, daughter of Augustus.
-Archeological work on the site was interrupted by the 1906 eruption of Vesuvius, which reburied much of the site.
+Archaeological work on the site was interrupted by the 1906 eruption of Vesuvius, which reburied much of the site.
 The villa contained numerous frescoes of the third Pompeian style.

 Boscotrecase is home to other Roman archaeological sites.
 In 1770 and 1774, a number of gold and silver coins and some bronze statues were discovered, which are now kept in the Royal Museum of Portici.
 In 1899, a villa belonging to L. Arelli Successi was unearthed, which contained tombs, Christian lamps, remains of an aqueduct, and a wine cellar.